On this page

 - Inpatient Unit for Adolescent’s in Addiction: adolescents with addiction problems that present delinquent behaviour, severe mental disorder and a court order is pending for their obligatory examination, can be hospitalized.

-For more information about each of the above services, please visit the Mental Health Services official website.
+For more information about each of the above services, please visit the Mental Health Services official website available in Greek and English.

 The 1410 Help Line: This line is addressed to all those who want to get responses on issues related to their everyday life, family and social relationships, school issues, isolation, antisocial behaviour, anxiety, depression, mourning, but also for more complex issues such as addiction, sexuality issues, eating disorders, etc. The same service is also available over the internet by vising the E-counselling link and it deals with the same issues and follows the same principles and deontology as the Help Line 1410.
 The Help Line is a permanent measure without a specific timeframe of implementation.